 Since gaining independence from France in 1960, the West African state of Mali has been afflicted by several rebellions, insurrections, and coups.
-The Malian army's overthrow of President Amadou Toumani Toure threatens to end two decades of democratic rule in the country.
+The intervention of French troops on January 2013, following an armed coup in March 2012, has paved the away for democratic elections once again.

 1960: The Mali Federation (which included Senegal) gains independence from France.
 Mobido Keita, a socialist, becomes the country’s first president.
 Senegal left the Federation later that year.